ocbe-uio/BayesMallows/cran-comments.md

 Maintainer: 'Oystein Sorensen <oystein.sorensen.1985@gmail.com>'

 ## Downstream Dependencies
 The package has one downstream dependency, the package PlackettLuce.
-This package is not affected by this change, as only a unit test has changed.
+This package is not affected by this change, as it does not use any of its functions.